 Alcohol and Health 'Glassbody'Reducing your drinking will reduce your risks.

-The campaign focuses on the damaging effects of alcohol and emphasises how the body is fragile and reducing alcohol consumption can reduce a person’s risk of alcohol caused disease such a stroke, heart attack and cancer.
-The campaign encourages people to reduce their risk, having no more than two standard drinks on any day in accordance with the NHMRC guideline for reducing the risk of alcohol-related harm over a lifetime.1
+The campaign focused on the damaging effects of alcohol and emphasised how the body is fragile, and that reducing alcohol use can reduce a person’s risk of alcohol-caused disease such a stroke, heart attack and cancer.

 Adults aged 25 to 54 years.

 - Alcohol causes damage.
 Regularly drinking more than two standard drinks increases your risk of alcohol caused disease including stroke, cancer and heart attack.

 - Reducing your drinking (number of drinking occasions and/or quantity at each drinking occasion) will reduce your risks.